graphcore/tutorials/tutorials/poplar/tut3_vertices/README.rst

 In this tutorial we will look at how compute steps are built up from running pieces of work (the *vertices* of the compute graph) in parallel as *compute sets*.
-The process for constructing compute sets described here is the same method that the Poplibs libraries use.
+The process for constructing compute sets described here is the same method that the PopLibs libraries use.

 Make a copy of the file ``tut3_vertices/start_here/tut3.cpp`` and open it in an editor.
-This file has an outline program like tutorial 2, but does not use the Poplibs libraries.
+This file has an outline program like tutorial 2, but does not use the PopLibs libraries.
 Instead, we will write the device code for the vertices in C++.

 The program initially adds two 4-element vectors to the graph (``v1`` and